Environmental footprint of renewable energy sources

 The carbon footprint as well as the environmental impacts of building and operating different types of power plants highly depends on the ecological standards and their real-life application by each country.
 For example, PVP made in the EU has half of the carbon footprint of one made in China.
 Nevertheless, solar and wind energy are still one of the cleanest and most accessible forms of energy we currently have at our disposal.

-The future of energy does not include just renewable energy sources.
-We count on energy storage too!
+The future of energy does not include just renewable energy sources, but energy storage systems as well.
 Did you know that by their combination we can almost fully replace conventional fossil power plants?
 If you wonder what the carbon footprint and ecological impact of batteries are, keep following our blog.

 Do not miss